armbian/build/documentation/user-faq.md

 # How to update kernel?

-For Armbian 4.2 and newer.

 	apt-get update
 	apt-get upgrade
 	reboot

-For all other cases.
-Note that this procedure upgrades only kernel with hardware definitions (bin, dtb, firmware and headers.
-Operating system and modifications remain as is.
+Working on Armbian 4.2 and newer.

+# How to upgrade kernel?

+If you are running **legacy kernel** and you want to switch to **vanilla**, **development** or vice versa, you can do it this way:

 	wget -q -O - http://upgrade.armbian.com | bash

 You will be prompted to select and confirm some actions.
 It's possible to upgrade **from any other distribution**.
+Note that this procedure upgrades only kernel with hardware definitions (bin, dtb, firmware and headers.
+Operating system and modifications remain as is.

+Check [this for manual way](http://www.armbian.com/kernel/) and more info.

 [su_youtube_advanced url="https:\/\/youtu.be\/iPAlPW3sv3I" controls="yes" showinfo="no" loop="yes" rel="no" modestbranding="yes"]